Ikey168/IKOS/README.md

 This project is a **general-purpose microkernel-based operating system** designed for **x86 and x86_64 consumer devices** (desktops, laptops).
 It features a **custom bootloader**, a **virtual memory manager (VMM)**, and **message-passing-based inter-process communication (IPC)**.
 The OS is developed with a **modular and parallel development approach**, allowing independent system components to evolve without a strict module API.
 The security model is **permissive**, prioritizing user control and ease of development.

 ## Features
-- **Custom Bootloader**: Initializes CPU, memory, and loads the kernel.
+- **Custom Bootloader**: Initializes CPU segments and loads the kernel.
+Real mode setup and BIOS memory map retrieval live in `boot/real_mode.asm` with entries stored at `0x0500`.
 - **Microkernel Architecture**: Only core functions in the kernel; drivers and services in user space.
 - **Virtual Memory Management (VMM)**: Paging-based memory isolation.
 - **Message-Passing IPC**: Inter-process communication via queues.